Sometimes Juice Cleansing Isn't All Rainbows & Unicorns

 Bloating & flatulence – for some people, this can worsen at the very start of a juice cleanse due to the sudden increase in fruits and vegetables, but this will likely pass quickly.
-Once it passes, your stomach will feel flatter than ever and your bloating should go away entirely.
+Once it passes, you will feel as light as ever and your bloating will be targeted.
 If symptoms persist, you can consume fermented fluids such as kombucha tea or take a probiotic.

 Diarrhea – this is a rare symptom, but it can occur due to IBS, the rapid increase in fruits and vegetables, and an all-liquid diet.
-Fermented drinks can also assist in easing this symptom.
+Eating unripe bananas (should be yellow with a hint of green) and/or fermented drinks can also assist in easing this symptom.

 Constipation – drastic changes to our eating behaviors may cause our digestion to slow down due to a reduction in fiber.
 You should drink more water, get some light exercise, and try eating more dark green leafy vegetables and/or fiber-rich fruits.

 Fatigue or brain fog – this can be due to a reduction in calories or withdrawal from caffeine and/or refined sugar.
 We suggest not cutting out caffeine completely if you are a regular caffeine drinker.
 It is also important to stay hydrated- drink all the water and raw juice you desire.
 Give your body time to readjust to these big dietary changes and your energy will soon soar.